Move into shipping & logistics

 You will be trusted with real responsibilities from day one because this is the best way to learn.
 As a shipping & logistics trainee, you will be interacting with global customers, suppliers, and other service providers in the industry and you will work on an equal footing with your colleagues.

 Your duties will include assisting with shipping paperwork, handling losses and insurance claims, informing customers of schedules and freight rates, general cargo booking, as well as a variety of administrative tasks.

 Why choose DFDS?

-As a trainee you will immediately be a part of the DFDS culture – we have a dynamic and fun working environment with a flat organisational structure that's both informal and diverse.
-Even though many of your colleagues are individual specialists in their area, everything we do involves teamwork.
+As a trainee, you will immediately be a part of the DFDS culture – we have a dynamic and fun working environment with a flat organisational structure that's both informal and diverse.
+Even though many of your colleagues are individual specialists in their area, we believe in growing together and giving everyone the opportunity to shine.
 Taking responsibility for valuable cargo or for passengers’ safety at sea are just a couple of examples where commitment among team members is crucial every day.

 Frequently asked questions